Energy of test objects on black hole spacetimes: A brief review: Energy of the black hole

 \section{Energy of the black hole}

 In this section we shall consider the issue of the energy of the particle and how it relates to the energy of the black hole.
 In the previous section we considered only test particles, where the test object does not affect the background black hole.
-In this section we shall relax that assumption a bit.
+In this part we shall relax that assumption a bit.
 We will still neglect any back-reaction on the background geometry as long as the particle remains outside the horizon, but shall consider the change in area and mass of the black hole as the objects fall into the horizon.

-Let us start by the simplest case, namely an object of rest mass $m$ at rest at infinity in the spacetime of a black hole of mass $M$.
+Let us start by the simplest case, namely an object of rest mass $m$ at rest at infinity in an asymptotically flat spacetime of a black hole of mass $M$.
 Here, the total energy of the spacetime, as captured by the ADM mass is then $M_{\mathrm ADM}=M+m$.
-We are assuming that $m\ll M$ and therefore, there is little `interaction' between the black hole and the object.
-Here, the mass $M$ of the black hole, refers to the horizon mass $M_{\mathrm h}$ as defined by the {\it isolated horizon} formalism \cite{IH}.
+We are assuming that $m\ll M$ and therefore, there is little `interaction' between the black hole and the test object.
+Here, the mass $M$ of the black hole, refers to the horizon mass $M_{\mathrm h}$ as defined by the {\it isolated horizon} formalism \cite{IH}\footnote{It has been shown that for asymptotically flat stationary electro-vac spacetimes the horizon mass and the ADM mass coincide.
+Here we are assuming that the presence of the test object does not modify the horizon mass $M$, so our approximation is valid.}.